ska-telescope/skampi/docs/src/testing.rst

 Connect to Kubernetes - Option 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The tango-base chart available in the skampi repository defines an ssh service which can be used within the vscode extension.
+The tango-base chart available in the SKAMPI repository defines an ssh service which can be used within the vscode extension.
 The service is deployed in the same IP as the host machine and the port can be discovered with the command ``kubectl get services -n integration`` which will give you the following output:

 .. code-block:: bash